Turku-BioImaging/filopodia-counter/README.md

 ## Dependencies

 Filopodia counter in dependent on Fiji-plugins MorpholibJ and BioFormats.
-Please subscribe to these using through the Fiji updater.
+Please subscribe to these through the Fiji updater.

 ## Usage